oppia/oppia-web-developer-docs/End-to-End-Tests.md

 #### `core/tests/protractor_utils`

-This directory contains utilities for performing actions using elements from the core components of oppia (those found in `core/templates`).
+This directory contains utilities for performing actions using elements from the core components of Oppia (those found in `core/templates`).

 The core protractor utilities consist of the following files: